Optimization Signals – What Algorithms Follow?

 Business objective → Measurement architecture → Optimization signal → Algorithmic behavior

-Most systems work correctly at a technical level, yet still optimize the wrong thing.
-The problem is usually not the algorithm.
-The problem is the signal.
-Ad platforms and automation do not understand your business, your margin, or the quality of your customers.
-They follow the signal produced by measurement and learn to repeat whatever that signal defines as success.
+.Most systems work technically correctly but still optimize the wrong thing.
+The problem is usually not in the algorithm but in the signal.
+Ad platforms and automation do not understand business, margin, or customer quality.
+They follow the signal produced by measurement and learn to repeat what the signal defines as success.

-An optimization signal determines what algorithms consider worth pursuing.
+The optimization signal determines what algorithms consider worth pursuing.

 Optimization Signal Framework

-What breaks an optimization signal?
+What breaks the optimization signal?

 • It describes the wrong outcome.

-• It is vulnerable to noise.
+• It is susceptible to noise.

 • It is too weak for algorithmic optimization.

-Example: a weak signal
+Example: flawed signal

-Example: a stronger signal
+Example: successful signal

 Optimization signal audit